d-sanoj/markdown-to-qti-app/README.md

 This will create a DMG file in the `dist/` folder that you can distribute to users.

 For advanced installation options and signing the application view [INSTALLATION_INSTRUCTIONS.md](INSTALLATION_INSTRUCTIONS.md).

-## Install Release version of the app

-View [Simple_Install.md](Simple_Install.md) and follow the instructions to intall the release versionof the app.

 ## Usage